IanLunn/Sequence/README.md

 ## Philosophy

 The key philosophy for Sequence is to aid you in creating your animated step-based application without getting in the way of how you or a web browser work.
 Create content and then animate it using the HTML and CSS you're used to.
 There's no special syntax to learn, no limitations on the elements you can use, and no heavy JavaScript implementations recreating what the browser is already capable of.

-## Demo Themes

-The following themes are packaged with the Sequence download package:

-- [Intro](http://ianlunn.github.io/Sequence/themes/intro-theme/) - The theme used to introduce Sequence
-- [Modern Slide In](http://ianlunn.github.io/Sequence/themes/modern-slide-in/) - A minimalist theme for showcasing products
-- [Pop Slide](http://ianlunn.github.io/Sequence/themes/pop-slide/) - A colourful slider with highlighted pagination
-- [Cube](http://ianlunn.github.io/Sequence/themes/cube) - A basic 3D cube that spins on the Y axis
-- [Basic](http://ianlunn.github.io/Sequence/themes/basic/) - A basic slider that moves side to side
-- [Test Theme](http://ianlunn.github.io/Sequence/themes/test-theme/) - Used for Testing Sequence.js and its API
-- [Multiple Test Theme](http://ianlunn.github.io/Sequence/themes/mmultiple-test/) - A theme to test multiple instances of Sequence

-Additional themes are made available on the [Sequence Theme Store](http://sequencejs.com/themes/)

-Head to the [showcase](https://github.com/IanLunn/Sequence/wiki/Showcase) to see themes others have created.

 ## Getting Started